Len Is Maranhenses

 The Lagoons

-Lagoa da Barreira and Lagoa do Preguiças (along the river of the same name) are the most-visited.
-The Preguiças River boat trip, which winds through mangrove and sandbar country to reach the coast and the lighthouse at Mandacaru, takes a half day and shows you a different landscape to the dune interior.
+The Preguiças River boat trip from Barreirinhas winds through mangrove and sandbar country to the coast and the lighthouse at Mandacaru, showing a different and quieter landscape to the dune interior.
+Allow half a day.

 You can swim in any of the lagoons.
-The water is clean, UV-intense reflection off the white sand means you burn faster than you’d expect.
-Reef-safe sunscreen and shade between swims.
+The water is clean.
+The UV reflection off white sand burns faster than most visitors expect – cover up and reapply sunscreen throughout the day.

 Base Towns

-Barreirinhas is functional rather than attractive, with decent guesthouses and restaurants and all the tour operator infrastructure.
-Atins is a smaller, quieter village on the eastern edge of the park accessible only by 4x4 or boat, better for those who want several days on the dunes without returning to town each evening.
-Santo Amaro on the western edge is another option.
+Barreirinhas is functional rather than attractive, with adequate guesthouses, restaurants, and all tour operator infrastructure.
+Atins is a smaller, quieter village on the eastern edge accessible only by 4x4 or boat – better for multiple days on the dunes without returning to town each evening.
+The pools near Atins dry out earlier in the season (mid-August typically) than those near Barreirinhas.
+Santo Amaro on the western edge is a third option.

 Eating